Skip to main content

 Here’s how to do it:

-Inspired by the experiential reward experts at Bucketlist, this morale-boosting idea is designed to let employees de-stress from the worries of work for a day or two during their very own mini-sabbatical.
-Request a free personalized demo to find our more about their ever-expanding catalog of experiences and mini-sabbatical options.
+This morale-boosting idea is designed to let employees de-stress from the worries of work for a day or two during their very own mini-sabbatical.

 Ah, the good old fashioned happy hour.
 Is there anything that brings employees together better than good conversation and a few adult beverages?